February is All About the Heart: Wear Red and Add Blue to Your Plate

 Wild Blueberries emerged on the desolate plain, aptly called The Barrens of Maine, Eastern Canada, and Quebec, following the retreat of the glaciers more than 10,000 years ago.
 Wild Blueberries survive in thin, acidic, glacial soils and thrive in cold, harsh climates.
 A wild plant like Wild Blueberries can’t just get up and walk away when confronted with an environmental stressor.
 Instead, it has evolved over thousands of years to combat stress by producing powerful phytochemicals to protect itself.
 These are the same natural plant compounds that protect us from inflammation and chronic disease when we eat wild foods.
 As a result, Wild Blueberries have twice the antioxidant capacity of regular blueberries.

-So, if you’re ready to embrace the power of purple.
-Here’s a delicious recipe featuring frozen Wild Blueberries and one other purple power ingredient.
+So, if you’re ready to embrace the power of blue, here’s a delicious recipe featuring frozen Wild Blueberries and one other blue power ingredient.

 This smoothie includes both frozen Wild Blueberries and purple cauliflower to add even more antioxidants to your diet, and really bring out the vibrant purple color of the smoothie.